 Just as with cremation where the ashes are returned to the family, the soil is also returned to the family.
 The soil can be scattered like ashes, used to plant a tree or flower/native plant garden.
 In Washington, people have the option to donate the soil to a forest restoration project.

-A bill legalizing the process in Washington State passed in 2019, and as of January 2023, Colorado, Vermont, Oregon California and New York have also passed NOR bills brining it to a total of six states.
+A bill legalizing the process in Washington State passed in 2019, and as of January 2023, Colorado, Vermont, Oregon, California, and New York have also passed NOR bills bringing it to a total of six states.
+In 2023 bills have been introduced in Rhode Island, Minnesota, Maine, Illinois, Maryland, Nevada, New Mexico, Connecticut, New Jersey, and Massachusetts!

 After almost a decade of work and dedication, the first Recompose facility opened in Seattle in 2021.
 The first operating license for NOR was granted to green burial ground Herland Forest.